jdmota/java-typestate-checker/README.md

 2 errors
 ```

-## Installation via git
+## Installation

+### Via Git

-1. Recall that you must have JDK 8 or 11 installed.
-We recommend the [OpenJDK distribution](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot).
+1. Make sure you have JDK 11 installed.
+Other versions might work but were not tested.
+We recommend [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=11).
 1. Clone this repository: `git clone https://github.com/jdmota/java-typestate-checker.git`
-1. Run the following command from the folder where the Java files you want to check are by replacing `REPO` with the appropriate path to the repository cloned in step 2.
+1. Run the following command from the folder where your source Java files are.
+Replace `REPO` with the appropriate path to the repository cloned in step 2.

 ```sh
 java -jar REPO/dist/checker/checker.jar -classpath REPO/dist/jatyc.jar -processor jatyc.JavaTypestateChecker *.java
 ```

-## Manual installation
+### Manual

-1. Recall that you must have JDK 8 installed.
-We recommend the [OpenJDK distribution](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot).
+1. Make sure you have JDK 11 installed.
+Other versions might work but were not tested.
+We recommend [Eclipse Temurin](https://adoptium.net/temurin/releases/?version=11).
 1. Download and extract [checker-framework-3.28.0.zip](https://github.com/typetools/checker-framework/releases/tag/checker-framework-3.28.0).
 1. Download [jatyc.jar](https://github.com/jdmota/java-typestate-checker/raw/master/dist/jatyc.jar).
-1. Run the following command from the folder where the Java files you want to check are by replacing `DOWNLOADS` with the appropriate path containing the files downloaded in steps 2 and 3.
+1. Run the following command from the folder where your source Java files are.
+Replace `DOWNLOADS` with the appropriate path containing the files downloaded in steps 2 and 3.

 ```sh
 java -jar DOWNLOADS/checker-framework-3.28.0/checker/dist/checker.jar -classpath DOWNLOADS/jatyc.jar -processor jatyc.JavaTypestateChecker *.java